Dina Goldstein: Gods of Suburbia (2014)

 "By constructing a cosmetic reality, one that mirrors our own, Goldstein doesn't evade discussion, but rather creates it.
 In doing so, Gods and deities, believed to be too sacred for criticism, are personified and whose religious practices contradict their dogma".

 Modern Girl (2016)

 Modern Girl 2016, Inspired by Chinese advertising posters of the 1930s, Modern Girl examines identity, gender roles, diasporic cultures, and consumerism.
 By re-imagining iconic Chinese advertisements to critique the beauty, health and wellness industries, Modern Girl investigates how traditional gender roles, and individualistic consumer values have constructed and used women's bodies to market and sell products.
-According to Goldstein, the visual source inspiration of 1930's Chinese advertising posters is central in capturing the tensions of past traditions and the push for modernity: "The breaking away from filial tradition in this era saw the emergence of Asian women coming into their individuality," says Goldstein.
+According to Goldstein, the visual source inspiration of 1930s Chinese advertising posters is central in capturing the tensions of past traditions and the push for modernity: "The breaking away from filial tradition in this era saw the emergence of Asian women coming into their individuality," says Goldstein.
 "At the same time, modern gender roles and expectations opened the door to exploit the female form for marketing and advertising campaigns."